 The Battery War at 55°C in the Desert: How China's Energy Storage Legion Conquered Saudi Arabia?

-Created on 12.17
+Created on 2025.12.17

 In the afternoon Saudi desert, the temperature is approaching 55 degrees Celsius.
-Rows of neatly arranged containerized energy storage units stand quietly in the vast yellow sand like soldiers clad in silver armor.
+Rows of neatly arranged containerized energy storage units stand quietly in the vast yellow sand, like soldiers clad in silver armor.
 Inside them, batteries from China are undergoing the most severe "baking" test.

 On the screen of the Saudi National Grid Control Center, an unusually smooth power curve is quietly being generated.
-This does not come from traditional oil power plants, but from the Bisha battery energy storage project located hundreds of kilometers away in the depths of the desert — it is precisely releasing the "excess sunlight" collected by photovoltaic panels during the day at the peak of electricity consumption at night.
+This does not come from traditional oil power plants, but from the Bisha battery energy storage project, hundreds of kilometers away in the depths of the desert — it is precisely releasing the "excess sunlight" collected by photovoltaic panels during the day at the peak of electricity consumption at night.

 In 2025, Saudi Arabia will enter the top ten in the world for newly installed capacity of new energy storage for the first time.
 Behind this is an unprecedented explosion of the energy storage market triggered by the "Vision 2030."